317th Airlift Squadron: World War II

 The 317th was first activated as a transport squadron during World War II and airlifted cargo and mail for the Eighth Air Force within the United Kingdom from 1943 to 1944.

 The squadron's second activation was as a troop carrier unit.
 After training in the United States, it moved overseas and airlifted troops and cargo in India and Burma from 11 November 1944 to about August 1945.
 Through its first eight months in theater, the squadron flew Chinese troops, horses, and mules over The Hump, air dropped supplies, and evacuated wounded.
 The squadron arrived in theater at a time when British troops were on the offensive in the Chindwin Valley.
 Because only a few forward airfields were available, a large amount of supplies for these troops had to be airdropped to them.
 The squadron also airlanded at the forward airfields and evacuated wounded aiding the ground troops in the successful outcome of the campaign.

-In December 1944, a decision was made to airlift an entire Chinese division and all of its equipment over The Hump to respond to the Japanese capture of Kweilin, which threatened the lifeline to China.
+In December 1944, a decision was made to airlift an entire Chinese division and all of its equipment over The Hump to respond to the Japanese capture of Guilin, which threatened the lifeline to China.
 The 317th, along with other transport squadrons, spent most of its efforts until 6 January 1945 in supporting this operation, for which it received commendations from the commanding generals of Army Air Forces, India Burma Theater and Tenth Air Force.

 The squadron then turned its efforts toward Burma, while its glider section trained British glider pilots.
 In February, planning was made for glider operations from Sinthe to seize airfields in the Meiktila area.
 However, British forces seized the airstrip at Thabutkon and after one of the squadron's gliders had landed to inspect the field the squadron began operations to airlift an Indian brigade into the field.
 For this assault landing the squadron was awarded an arrowhead for its campaign ribbon.
 In April, the squadron glider section landed eight gliders loaded with engineering equipment into the Lewe airfield to level the field for aircraft operation.
 An attack the following day by Nakajima Ki-43 "Oscar" fighters resulted in the destruction of five of the gliders.
 This operation earned the squadron a second arrowhead.

 In May 1945, British and Indian forces had driven forward and were closing in on Rangoon.
 It was determined to conduct an airborne assault to the south of Rangoon to capture or destroy Japanese gun positions.
 The 317th dropped Gurkha paratroopers at Elephant Point in the first combat airdrop in Asia.
 The squadron converted from a commando unit in September and provided aerial transportation for US and allied units in China briefly after the war until November 1945.